Skip to content

 By the end of this module, you will be able to:

-• Implement sparse checkouts using cone mode to isolate specific service directories within a massive Kubernetes monorepo, drastically reducing local disk usage.
+• Implement sparse checkouts using cone mode to isolate specific service directories within a massive Kubernetes monorepo while preserving correct repository history.

-• Configure Git Large File Storage (LFS) to manage large binary files, such as packaged Helm chart tarballs, without bloating the core repository history.
+• Configure Git Large File Storage for large binary assets such as packaged Helm chart tarballs without bloating the core Git object database.

-• Evaluate the operational trade-offs between Git Submodules and Git Subtrees when architecting shared configuration repositories.
+• Evaluate the operational trade-offs between Git Submodules and Git Subtrees when designing shared configuration repositories.

-• Diagnose local repository performance degradation and execute Git maintenance strategies, including garbage collection and commit graph optimization, to restore speed.
+• Diagnose local repository performance degradation and apply Git maintenance strategies such as garbage collection, repacking, commit graphs, and scheduled maintenance.

 Core Content: The Monorepo Problem and Sparse Checkout